 - 1. Secure enforcement of the multi-year obligations of Baltimore City and the Housing Authority to provide accessible and affordable housing to persons with disabilities as set forth in the federal court consent decree in Bailey et al. v.
 Housing Authority of Baltimore City. - Secure enforcement of the multi-year obligations of Baltimore County to provide accessible and affordable housing to persons with disabilities as set forth in the Conciliation Agreement signed with the U.S. Department of Housing and Urban Development. - 3.
 Secure enforcement of the multi-year obligations of Prince George's County to provide accessible and affordable housing to persons with disabilities as set forth in the federal court settlement in Ripley et al. v.
-Housing Authority of Prince George's County. - Provide representation in disability-related eviction proceedings and advocate for the fair housing rights of people with disabilities. - 5.
-Advocate for increased accessible and affordable housing for people with disabilities. - 6.
-Advocate for the effective enforcement of civil rights of people with disabilities living in the community.

-- 7. Advocate for the decriminalization of disability by eliminating unnecessary encounters between people with disabilities and law enforcement representatives resulting in incarceration, institutionalization, civil rights violations, serious injury or death. - Continue to secure improvements in MTA paratransit services, and work with community members to improve transportation access for individuals with disabilities.
+Housing Authority of Prince George's County. - 4.
+Increase access to the community for persons with mobility disabilities by ensuring accessible pedestrian rights-of-way in Baltimore City by pursuing the putative class action lawsuit Goodlaxson, et al. v.
+Mayor and City Counsel of Baltimore - 5.
+Provide representation in disability-related eviction proceedings in Baltimore City, Baltimore County, and Prince George's County and advocate for the fair housing rights of people with disabilities. - 6.
+Advocate for increased accessible and affordable housing for people with disabilities. - 7.
+Advocate for the effective enforcement of civil rights of people with disabilities living in the community. - 8.
+Advocate for the decriminalization of disability by eliminating unnecessary encounters between people with disabilities and law enforcement representatives resulting in incarceration, institutionalization, civil rights violations, serious injury or death. - 9.
+Continue to secure improvements in MTA paratransit services, and work with community members to improve transportation access for individuals with disabilities.